proftak/modules/0438/mdModule.md

 * If the by-seniority method was considered unfair when one was junior, then is it fair to perpetuate the same method to the current junior colleagues?
   * In other words, is the meaning of fairness relative to one's seniority instead of absolute, regardless of one's current seniority status?
 * Junior colleagues will, one day, become senior members of the department.
 Will what is fair to a junior member continue to be fair as the junior member gains seniority?
+* As the more senior faculty members retire, what is the plan to transition specialized courses to newer faculty members?

 Trying to step into a colleague's shoes helps to expand one's perspective on this matter.
 Having an open-minded face-to-face discussion is even better!